zbynekdrlik/abl-touchosc/docs/single-track-complete-test.md

 We'll use **"band_CG #"** as our test track since:
 - It's the actual track name in your band project
 - It tests special characters in track names
-- It uses Connection 1 (band connection)
+- The group name automatically determines it uses Connection 1

 ## Complete Track Group Setup